rayliuca/personal-site/src/data/about.md

 # Intro

 I’m a new grad of the Engineering Physics program of the University of Alberta, which is like a traditional electrical engineering program, but it puts a bit more emphasis on the mathematical and theoretical aspects.
 This program gave me a closer look into how physics models (Newtonian, quantum, etc. etc.) are made and applied in engineering.
-The way how we can use models to describe, study, and predict in various applications fascinates me.
+The way how we can use models to describe, study, and predict various systems fascinates me.

 # Currently